Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/transfer_procedure.md

 ## Transfer concatenation

-The figure below shows a concatenation of one- way send transfers.
-If the time interval between two requests remains below the values of the time- out parameters DISCTD (at the requester end) and DISCTS (at the server end), the transfers are able to be concatenated over the same protocol connection.
+The figure below shows a concatenation of one-way send transfers.
+If the time interval between two requests remains below the values of the time-out parameters DISCTD (at the requester end) and DISCTS (at the server end), the transfers are able to be concatenated over the same protocol connection.

-Once these time- outs have expired, the protocol connection is broken by the first partner whose time- out limit is reached.
+Once these time-outs have expired, the protocol connection is broken by the first partner whose time-out limit is reached.
 Another session therefore has to be established to respond to a further transfer request.
-It is consequently best to correctly set up the wait time- outs between transfers to optimize the use of network resources and avoid performance being degraded by the systematic establishing of a protocol connection.
+It is consequently best to correctly set up the wait time-outs between transfers to optimize the use of network resources and avoid performance being degraded by the systematic establishing of a protocol connection.

-#### Time- out role
+#### Time-out role

 ![Protocol session time out role betweeen a requester and server ](/Images/TransferCFT/Timeout_role3.gif)